Slow Cooker Chicken Fajitas

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you serve these Chicken Fajitas with low-carb tortillas or over cauliflower rice, this can be a low-carb meal.
+If you serve these crockpot fajitas with low-carb tortillas or over cauliflower rice, this can be a low-carb meal.
 If you’re serving this with low-carb or whole wheat tortillas, it would be a great meal for phase 2 or 3 of the original South Beach Diet.
 Just eat the chicken and veggies topped with some cheese without tortillas or rice for stricter low-carb or Keto.

 Find More Recipes Like This One:

 Use Slow Cooker Recipes to find more recipes like this one!
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
-Click here for more Slow Cooker / Pressure Cooker Recipes on my other site!)
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, or on Instagram to see all the good recipes I’m sharing there.

 Historical Notes for This Recipe:

 Slow Cooker Chicken Fajitas was first posted in 2005 and updated with photos in 2009.
-Last updated with more information in 2021.
+The recipe was last updated with more information in 2022.